SAP/odfuzz/README.md

 $ odfuzz <SERVICE_URL> -l logs_directory -s stats_directory -r restrictions/basic.yaml -a -f -p
 ```

 The option **-a** enables fuzzer to send asynchronous requests.
 A default number of the asynchronous requests can be changed.
-To do so, navigate to the file *config/fuzzer/fuzzer.ini* and modify value *pool*.
+To do so, navigate to the file *config/fuzzer/config.yaml* and modify value *async_requests_num*.
 Notice that some services do not support more than 10 asynchronous requests at the same time.

 2. Let it run for a couple of hours (or minutes).
 Cancel an execution of the fuzzer with CTRL + C.
 3. Browse overall stats, for example, by the following scenario: